Severe Economic Hardship

 - Have been in F-1 status for at least one full academic year.

-- Prove to the USCIS that employment is necessary due to severe economic hardship caused by circumstances beyond his or her control that arose after obtaining F-1 status.
+- Prove to USCIS that employment is necessary due to severe economic hardship caused by circumstances beyond his or her control that arose after obtaining F-1 status.

 - Explain why other employment options are unavailable or insufficient.